glotzerlab/signac-docs/docs/source/jobs.rst

 ========

 A *job* is a directory on the file system, which is part of a *project workspace*.
-That directory is called the *job workspace* and contains **all data** associated with that particular job.
+That directory is called the job directory and contains **all data** associated with that particular job.
 Every job has a unique address called the *state point*.

 There are two ways to access associated metadata with your job: